hazelcast/hazelcast/hazelcast-documentation/src/CPlusClient.md

 	- include/ => Contains headers of client.

 -	external/
-	- lib/ => Contains compiled static libraries of zlib.
-	- include/ => Contains headers of dependencies. (zlib and boost::shared_ptr)
+	- include/ => Contains headers of dependencies. (boost::shared_ptr)

 ### Platform Specific Installation Guides
-The C++ Client is tested on Linux 32/64, Mac 64 and Windows 32/64 bit machines.
+The C++ Client is tested on Linux 32/64-bit, Mac 64-bit and Windows 32/64-bit machines.
 For each of the headers above, it is assumed that you are in the correct folder for your platform.
 Folders are Mac_64, Windows_32, Windows_64, Linux_32 or Linux_64.

 #### Linux